Quantum computation with the Jaynes-Cummings model: An experimental setup for examining the function of the NS gate using coherent lights

 \section{An experimental setup for examining the function of the NS gate using coherent lights}

 In our scheme explained in section~\ref{construction-NS-gate-JCM}, we have to put the photons' initial state, $\alpha|0\rangle_{\mbox{ P}}+\beta|1\rangle_{\mbox{ P}} +\gamma|2\rangle_{\mbox{ P}}$, into the cavity and let it develop into the cavity mode.
 Then, we have to let the cavity mode interact with the two-level atom as the JCM, and finally extract the evolved state of photons from the cavity.
-In general, it is very difficult to perform these sequential procedures actually in the laboratory.
+In general, it is difficult to perform these sequential procedures practically in the laboratory.

-In this section, we give an experimental setup in which we make use of coherent lights to examine whether or not our scheme works.
-An outline of the experimental setup is shown in figures~\ref{Figure01} and \ref{Figure02}.
+In this section, we propose an experimental setup in which we make use of coherent lights to examine whether or not our scheme works.
+An outline of the experimental setup is shown in figures~\ref{Figure02} and \ref{Figure03}.
+(The experimental setup shown in this section aims at examining whether or not the proposed scheme for the NS gate really works.
+The purpose of this experiment is confirming the function of the NS gate against a certain input state, which is given as a weak coherent state.
+Thus, this experiment does not intend to demonstrate the performance of the proposed NS gate completely.
+A complete experimental setup for the proposed NS gate is discussed in section~\ref{an-experimental-setup2}.)

-In figure~\ref{Figure02}, symbols BS1 and BS2 represent beam splitters (half-silvered mirrors), which transform the incident number states of paths $a1$ and $a2$ as follows: